Wasayaliabbasi/wasayaliabbasi.github.io/_pages/non-menu-page.md

 ---
 permalink: /non-menu-page/
-title: "Page not in menu"
+title: "page not in menu"
 author_profile: true
 redirect_from:
   - "/nmp/"